joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/podcasts/100000011101005/ai-relationships-bridget-todd.html

 **As More Americans Turn to Cannabis, Problem Use Is Increasing**\
-`More Americans are reporting they are unable to quit or cut down.`\
+`A growing number of Americans report they are unable to quit or cut down.`\
 https://www.nytimes.com/2026/08/19/well/cannabis-use-disorder-alcohol.html

 **¿Quién es Natalie Harp?
 Esto sabemos sobre la ayudante de Trump**\